scroll-tech/scroll/contracts/docs/apis/L2ScrollMessenger.md

 > L2ScrollMessenger

+The L2ScrollMessenger contract is capable of:
-The `L2ScrollMessenger` contract can: 1. send messages from layer 2 to layer 1; 2. relay messages from layer 1 layer 2; 3. drop expired message due to sequencer problems.
+1. Sending messages from Layer 2 to Layer 1
+2. Relaying messages from Layer 1 to Layer 2
+3. Dropping expired messages due to sequencer problems.

-*It should be a predeployed contract on layer 2 and should hold infinite amount of Ether (Specifically, `uint256(-1)`), which can be initialized in Genesis Block.*
+*It should be a predeployed contract on Layer 2 and should hold an infinite amount of Ether (Specifically, `uint256(-1)`), which can be initialized in the Genesis Block.*

 ## Methods